MAH JONG Elise Vandervelde

 MEDICINE TODAY Leo Bernstein & Mary Rossiter

-Do you wish to be intrigued, confused, enlightened, entertained – perhaps even amused?
+Do you wish to be intrigued, confused, enlightened, entertained – or perhaps even amused?
 We discuss articles in medical journals: controversies, disease problems, new treatments etc. Previous medical knowledge not needed.

 MEMORY LANE Moragh Gee